-On Thursday 23 April 2020, the Victorian Parliament passed the COVID-19 Omnibus (Emergency Measures) Act 2020 that enables Councillors to attend a Council meeting by electronic means of communication during the ongoing coronavirus COVID-19 pandemic.
+On Thursday 23 April 2020, the Victorian Parliament passed the COVID-19 Omnibus (Emergency Measures) Act 2020 that enables Councillors to attend a Council meeting by electronic means of communication during the ongoing COVID-19 pandemic.

-Council meetings are generally held on the fourth Wednesday of the month, February to December from 6pm.
+Scheduled Council meetings are generally held on the fourth Wednesday of the month, February to December.

 Submitters Delegated Committee meetings are held when required on the second Wednesday of the month, February to December from 6pm.

 See Meeting Dates.

 Agendas are available online or at each administration centre from 5pm on the Friday before the meeting.
 Urgent items may sometimes be added to the meeting agenda at the start of the meeting.

 Meetings follow the rules set out in our Governance Rules(PDF, 4MB).